 - Balance Remote work offers the unique benefit of allowing developers to balance their lives in ways that allows them to be more productive.
 While it might sound nice to hire the herculean programmer, it’s probably better to go with someone who has hobbies and interests outside of work.
 Burnout syndrome can impact your business negatively.

-One lesson I learned from my uncle, a professional software recruiter, was that he looked for candidates that didn’t describe their work history using phrases like “I did this, I did that,” instead he valued candidates that championed the efforts of the team.
+One lesson I learned from a corporate headhunter, was that he looked for candidates that didn’t describe their work history using phrases like “I did this, I did that,” instead he valued candidates that championed the efforts of the team.